observant/oada-client/OAuth2-details.md

 Request Parameter | Description | Value
 ------------------|-------------|--------
 ￼￼￼￼client_id|Contains the unique client identifier obtained from Observant|${client_id}
-redirect_url | Contains the url used to redirect back to the client application (this callback url should be registered with Observant and must use the HTTPS protocol) | ${client_url}
+redirect_url | Contains the url used to redirect back to the client application (this callback url should be registered with Observant and must use the HTTPS protocol).
+The sent url must at least match the url, including the path, registered with Observant.
+For more details see [FAQs](https://github.com/observant/oada-client/blob/master/FAQ.md#can-the-path-component-of-the-url-change-if-the-domain-is-kept-the-same) . | ${client_url}
 response_type | Contains the response type code | code

 ### ￼User Stage